A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions

 \subsection{Experimental design}

-Finally, we explore the effectiveness of the experimental design approach from Section \ref{sec:Design} on the earlier 1-d and 5-d problems, which use the 3-node DAG in Figure \ref{fig:Graph_3node}.
+Finally, we investigate the proposed designs from Section \ref{sec:Design} on the earlier 1-d and 5-d problems (the latter in online supplement), which use the 3-node DAG in Fig. \ref{fig:1dexperiment} (left).
 For the 1-d problem, we set the computational cost per run at each node ($L_1$,$L_2$,$H$) to be $(2,2,32)$; for the 5-d problem, this cost per run is set as $(2,2,64)$, respectively.
 We then compare the design methods (discussed below) on cost budgets ranging from 160 to 360 in increments of 40 for the 1-d problem, and from 600 to 1200 in increments of 100 for the 5-d problem.

 The proposed design from Section \ref{sec:Design} is compared to two baseline design approaches given a fixed computational budget $C$.
 The first approach allocates the \textit{full} budget to the high-fidelity node $H$.
 A Sobol' sequence \citep{joe2003remark} is used for the 1-d problem, and a maximin LHD \citep{morris1995exploratory} is used for the 5-d problem.
 The second approach allocates the computational budget to the three nodes $L_1$, $L_2$ and $H$ with a \textit{fixed} ratio of sample sizes.
 Two choices of fixed ratios are used: $6:6:1$ and $8:8:1$ for the 1-d problem, and $2:2:1$ and $3:3:1$ for the 5-d problem.
 The ratios are chosen such that the budget allocation is likely to be different from the proposed design.
 For the 1-d problem, a Sobol' sequence is used to generate the nested designs over the DAG (see Section \ref{sec:bfs} for details); for the 5-d problem, a maximin SLHD \citep{Ba2015SLHD} is used to generate the nested designs.
-We then implement the proposed design approach with moderate correlation ($\rho=0.5$ for 1-d, $\rho=0.6$ for 5-d) and high correlation ($\rho=0.9$), by first computing the desired sample size at each node via \eqref{prop_design}, then allocating the design points using the nested BFS design (Algorithm \ref{alg:DAGE}).
+We then implement the proposed design approach with moderate dependency ($\rho=0.5$ for 1-d, $\rho=0.6$ for 5-d) and high dependency ($\rho=0.9$), by first computing the desired sample size at each node via \eqref{prop_design}, then allocating the design points using the nested BFS design (Algorithm \ref{alg:DAGE}).
 The standard GP model and r-GMGP model with Mat\'ern 5/2 kernel are then fit to the data, and the performances are compared via the RMSE of $M=100$ test points for 1-d problem and $M=500$ test points for 5-d problem.
 We repeat the procedure 20 times to reduce sampling variation.